jetsonsystems/MediaManagerAppSupport/README.md

   var assetManager = require('MediaManagerAppSupprt/lib/AssetManager')(config,
                                                                        dbUpdateSeq,
                                                                        options)

   config:      Application config.
   dbUpdateSeq: TouchDB / CouchDB update sequence to start monitoring the
                changes feed from.
   options:
-    dryRun:    Run in dry run mode where assets are NOT actually uploaded.
+    logOnly:   Run in logging only mode where assets are NOT actually uploaded.
-               Defauilt: false.
+               When specified, overrides value in config.

 ```

 Monitors an instance of the touchdb / couchdb *<b>changes feed</b>* for documents which require special attention with respect to their associated assets.
 For example, when an image document is imported, its original asset is uploaded to Google Drive.